Yanaon: 1839 Cyclone

-Anglo-French Negotiations Regarding the Status of French India
+Anglo-French negotiations regarding the status of French India

-After the French possessions were returned back by the British to the French after the Napoleonic wars in the early nineteenth century, the matter of these establishments and other minor lodges came into the dialogue between these two Imperial powers thrice; 1857, 1883-5, and April 1914.
+After the French possessions were returned by the British to the French after the Napoleonic Wars in the early nineteenth century, the matter of these establishments and other minor lodges came into the dialogue between these two Imperial powers thrice; 1857, 1883-5, and April 1914.
 During the first instance in 1857, the British government wanted to secure all of French India barring Pondicherry and Karikal.
 Had the first occasion of negotiations succeeded then Yanaon would have been ceded to British India long back and its importance would have been relegated to oblivion like some of its nearby ancient English settlements, Injaram and Neelapalle.
 During the second negotiation in the 1880s, the British government tried hard to secure the extinction of French rights in the French loges in return for compensation in the region of Pondicherry.
 On the last occasion during the start of the First World War, the negotiations were focused more particularly on the position of Chandernagore.
 However, none of these three negotiations were fruitful and none of them could not reach an agreement.